LIT-Protocol/js-sdk/packages/auth/src/lib/custom/README.md

 // ... other imports

 async function authenticateUser() {
-  const authManager = LitAuth.getAuthManager({ /* ... storage ... */ });
+  const authManager = LitAuth.getAuthManager({
+    /* ... storage ... */
+  });
-  const litClient = await getLitClient({ /* ... */ });
+  const litClient = await getLitClient({
+    /* ... */
+  });

-  const pkpPublicKey = "0x...";
+  const pkpPublicKey = '0x...';

   // Settings needed for your authenticator's constructor const mySettings = { apiUrl: '...' };

   // Config needed for your authenticator's authenticate method const myExecConfig = {
     pkpPublicKey,
     username: 'user',
     password: 'pass',
   };

   // SIWE / Session configuration
-  const myAuthConfig: LitAuth.AuthConfig = { /* ... expiration, resources etc ... */ };
+  const myAuthConfig: LitAuth.AuthConfig = {
+    /* ... expiration, resources etc ... */
+  };

   try {
     const authContext = await authManager.getCustomAuthContext({
       authenticator: MyCustomAuthenticator, // Pass the class
       settings: mySettings,
       config: myExecConfig,
       authConfig: myAuthConfig,
       litClient: litClient,
     });

-    console.log("Successfully obtained custom auth context:", authContext);
+    console.log('Successfully obtained custom auth context:', authContext);
     // Use authContext with litClient.pkpSign etc.
   } catch (error) {
-    console.error("Failed to get custom auth context:", error);
+    console.error('Failed to get custom auth context:', error);
   }
 }
 ```

 ## Security Considerations

-*   **Lit Action is Key:** The security of your custom authentication method relies heavily on the verification logic within your Lit Action code.
+- **Lit Action is Key:** The security of your custom authentication method relies heavily on the verification logic within your Lit Action code.
 Ensure it cannot be easily bypassed.
-*   **Backend Verification:** For most flows (especially OAuth or complex session management), leveraging your own trusted backend server to perform the primary verification and provide a signed attestation for the Lit Action to check is the recommended secure pattern.
+- **Backend Verification:** For most flows (especially OAuth or complex session management), leveraging your own trusted backend server to perform the primary verification and provide a signed attestation for the Lit Action to check is the recommended secure pattern.
-*   **Avoid Sensitive Data in `jsParams`:** Do not pass highly sensitive data directly in `jsParams` if it can be avoided.
+- **Avoid Sensitive Data in `jsParams`:** Do not pass highly sensitive data directly in `jsParams` if it can be avoided.
 If passing credentials (like the simple server example), ensure your backend endpoint is secure (HTTPS) and be aware of the implications.
-*   **Nonce/Timestamp:** Include nonces or timestamps in signed messages verified by the Lit Action to prevent replay attacks.
+- **Nonce/Timestamp:** Include nonces or timestamps in signed messages verified by the Lit Action to prevent replay attacks.

 By following these steps and prioritizing secure verification within the Lit Action, you can effectively integrate diverse authentication systems with Lit Protocol.